-Dr. Hatch also has experience in the treatment of ocular surface disease, corneal dystrophies and anterior segment reconstruction.
-She has advanced training in cataract surgery and the latest cutting-edge corneal transplantation surgery procedures, including both full thickness penetrating keratoplasty and partial thickness transplant surgery, DSAEK (Descemet Stripping Automated Endothelial Keratoplasty), DMEK (Descemets Membrane Endothelial Keratoplasty), and DALK (Deep Anterior Lamellar Keratectomy).
+Additionally, Dr. Hatch has experience in the treatment of ocular surface disease and dry eye, corneal dystrophies, and anterior segment reconstruction.
+She performs cutting-edge corneal transplantation surgery, including both full-thickness penetrating keratoplasty and partial-thickness transplant surgery (DSAEK/Descemet Stripping Automated Endothelial Keratoplasty, DMEK/Descemets Membrane Endothelial Keratoplasty, and DALK/Deep Anterior Lamellar Keratectomy).
 She also performs IEK (Intralase Enabled Keratoplasty), and she was the first eye surgeon in New England to perform IE-DALK (Intralase Enabled Deep Anterior Lamellar Keratoplasty).

 Dr. Hatch is an active fellow of the American Academy of Ophthalmology and a diplomat of the American Board of Ophthalmology.
-She is a member of several organizations including the New England Ophthalmic Society, the Cornea Society, The Association of Veterans Affairs Ophthalmologists, the American College of Ophthalmic Surgery, American Society of Progressive Enterprising Surgeons, American European College of Ophthalmic Surgeons and the Massachusetts Medical Society.
-She has been in invited speaker at several regional, national and international meetings.
-In 2016, Dr. Hatch was selected as one of the 300 Premier Innovators in refractive cataract surgery in the United States by Ocular Surgery News.
+She is a member of several organizations, including the New England Ophthalmic Society, the Cornea Society, the American Society of Progressive Enterprising Surgeons, the American European College of Ophthalmic Surgeons, and the Massachusetts Medical Society.
+She has been invited to speak at several regional, national, and international meetings.
+In 2016, Ocular Surgery News named Dr. Hatch as one of the 300 Premier Innovators in refractive cataract surgery in the United States.

-All-laser refractive surgery including, LASIK and PRK, advanced techniques in corneal transplant surgery, cataract surgery and refractive cataract surgery, corneal crosslinking, Intacs (intrastromal corneal ring segments) for keratoconus.
+All-laser refractive surgery (including, LASIK, PRK, and SMILE), complex and refractive laser-assisted cataract surgery, corneal cross-linking and Intacs (intrastromal corneal ring segments) for keratoconus

 For a full publication list, please see her CV.

-Benchmarking outcomes in resident-performed cataract surgery with toric intraocular lenses.
-Moreira H, Hatch KM, Greenberg P. Clin Experiment Ophthalmol.
-2013 Aug;41(6): 624-6.
+Moreira, H, Hatch KM, Greenberg, P. Benchmarking outcomes in resident-performed cataract surgery with toric intraocular lenses.
+Clin Experiment Ophthalmol.
+2013;41(6): 624-6.

 View a complete list of publications on pubmed.gov>>